woxiangquca/secret_material/issue/wild.md

     2:disagree because food cycle
 2.1 **good conditions: forest **

-2.2 **extreme conditions: frozan land and dessert** only consist of very few species, if dont protect, the whole ecosystem will collapse.
+2.2 **extreme conditions: frozan land and dessert** only consist of very few species, if dont protect, its predator will vanish and so do its predatoe of its predator

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzNDI4MjY0NCwxODc5OTg5MjY5XX0=
+eyJoaXN0b3J5IjpbNzg4MzE5MDc5LDE4Nzk5ODkyNjldfQ==
 -->